cusey/HadoopExamples/README.md

 * **MESOS**

 Apache Mesos is an open-source project to manage computer clusters.
-Alternative to Yarn.
+Alternative to Apache Hadoop YARN.

 * **Apache Ambari**